Crunch-io/webdocs/crunch/crunch_saving-analyses.md

 ### Exporting Analyses

-Click the export button at the bottom of the deck to export analyses saved to that deck to an Excel document.
+Click the export button at the bottom of the deck to export analyses saved to that deck to Excel.

 ![](images/DeckExport.png)